karleighponnock/First-Python/README.md

 ![image](./assets/forth.png)
 ![image](./assets/fifth.png)

-#Instructions
+#Instructions <br />
--Run the program in terminal
+-Run the program in terminal <br />
--Next you will be prompted for an equation
+-Next you will be prompted for an equation <br />
--Type the first equation
+-Type the first equation <br />
--Continue with operations as long as you would like -Type quit to end application
+-Continue with operations as long as you would like <br />
+-Type quit to end application <br />